Henry Murray (British Army officer): Biography

 — Col. Malet's Records 18th Hus.

 Henry Murray on his horse by Circle of James Northcote.

 He took part in the Battle of Quatre Bras (16 June 1815) before leading the retreat the following day.
 At the Battle of Waterloo (18 June 1815) he led the 18th Hussars as part of Sir Hussey Vivian's charge at the conclusion of the battle.

 He became General Officer Commanding Western District in 1842.
 During the latter part of his life, Murray resided at Wimbledon Lodge and died there on 29 July 1860.
 There is a memorial to him in St Mary's Church, Wimbledon and a further copy in the Garrison Church of the Royal Citadel, Plymouth.

 Family

 Emily de Vismé (1787–1873) by Sir Thomas Lawrence. (titled "The Woodland Maid", later given to their daughter Gertrude, sold for £1 million.)

 On 28 June 1810 Murray married Emily, the illegitimate and only child of Gerard de Vismé, a wealthy French Huguenot and member of the British Factory in Lisbon.
-Emily's mother was unknown, but her father reappearance in London was influenced to bring up his only child in good society, she was then naturalized by her father through Private Act of Parliament that received Royal Assent in May 1798.
+Emily's mother was unknown, but her father reappearance in London was influenced to bring up his only child in good society, she was then naturalized by her father through a private act of Parliament, De Visme's Naturalization Act 1798 (38 Geo.
+3. c.
+61 Pr.), that received royal assent in May 1798.
 Henry and Emily's children :